simatec/ioBroker.backitup/docs/en/backitup.md

 With the backup types "ioBroker" and "redis", the ioBroker is stopped during the restore and then restarted automatically.

-After stopping the ioBroker, a new browser tab opens showing the progress of the restore.

 ***If this tab does not open, the browser settings for block popups must be checked.***